kirushkinx/whoareyou/README.md

-# Who are you?
+# Who Are You?
+(Updated)
-## Minecraft mod which displays your and other players nickname

-### because my minecraft server disabled them

-client-side mod for Minecraft 1.21.8 Fabric and Quilt

-this mod is a fork of the [whoami](https://github.com/dzwdz/whoami) mod
+Client-side Minecraft mod for Fabric that restores player name tags on servers where they are disabled.

+This project is a fork of [ugamii/whoareyou](https://github.com/ugamii/whoareyou).
+The original mod targeted Minecraft 1.17–1.19.2; this fork updates the codebase for newer Minecraft and Fabric versions and adds some extra quality-of-life tweaks.

+## What it does

+- Shows your own nickname above your head.
+- Shows other player's nicknames on servers that disable it.

+## Requirements

+- Fabric Loader
+- Fabric API
+- Mod Menu
+- YetAnotherConfigLib (YACL)

+## License

+This project is licensed under the Mozilla Public License 2.0.